 Clicking on report it will open up a window asking for information about the number.

 You should not expect the spam rating to change immediately, since a single spam report will not necessarily change a phone number's classification as either spam or fraud.
 A phone number will be classified as spam after enough reports are submitted within a certain amount of time.

 If a number is already classified as spam, you can still add your report.
 Just scroll down until you see this input box:

 You can also report a number as legitimate by clicking Not Spam.
-Since phone number owners do change from time to time, it is possible that a number once flagged as being associated with spam, would then be transferred to someone else, who is not associated with spam or fraud.
+Since phone number owners do change from time to time, sometimes a number once flagged as spam is then transferred to someone else, who is not associated with spam or fraud.
 A phone number is classified as spam or fraud after enough reports are received within a certain amount of time.
 Whitepages cannot manually reset a phone number's spam classification.
-However, if we stop receiving these reports, the spam rating of a phone number will gradually decrease until it is no longer labelled as such.
+However, if we stop receiving these reports, the spam rating of a phone number will gradually decrease until it is no longer labeled as such.